 - Type of ambiance you would like to create

-Most traditional weddings take place either where the bride and groom have settled or in one of their hometowns.
+Most traditional weddings take place either where the wedding couple has settled or in one of their hometowns.
 The ceremony and reception could be at the bride or groom’s house or any other venue nearby.
 Many assume this is the most affordable way to get married because it does not involve international travel, but that’s rarely the case.

 Unless you have been saving for your wedding as long as you have been dreaming of it, you need a budget and the most affordable option.
-Research from Business Insider shows the average cost of a wedding in the USA is $33,391.
+The Knot 2019 Real Weddings Study shows the overall average cost of a wedding iin 2019 was $33,900.
 The cost could increase depending on what part of the US you’re marrying and the kind of wedding venue you choose.
-For instance, certain parts of New York rack up wedding costs of over $75,000.
+For instance, certain parts of New York rack up wedding costs of over $83,000.

 Getting married where you grew up makes it easier for family and friends to attend, but more expensive for those financing the wedding.
 A longer guest list means a higher price tag for the venue, food and drinks at the reception.
 That is the bulk of your expense, but it also includes a long list of to-dos that come with a price.
 Make sure your budget has room for these details: